DPetrakis/JsCalculator/README.md

-A Calculator made with vanilla javascript
+A calculator made with vanilla javascript